Executive Board

 President of the Robert Koch Institute, Germany

-Prof. Dr. Lars Schaade is the acting President of the Robert Koch Institute since April 2023.
+Prof. Dr. Lars Schaade is the President of the Robert Koch Institute since April 2023.
 From 2011 until March 2023, he was the institute’s Vice President.
 In addition, he is the head of the institute's Centre for Biological Threats and Special Pathogens since 2010.
 Prior to joining the Robert Koch Institute, Schaade lead the communicable disease unit in the German Federal Ministry of Health from 2007 to 2010 and was an advisor for the same unit from 2002 to 2007.
 He has also held positions in science and clinical medicine at the University Göttingen, the Clinical Centre Kassel, and the RWTH Aachen University.
 Schaade received his doctorate in medicine in 1994.
 Since 2000, he is board certified for microbiology and infectious disease epidemiology.
 He was appointed as a university lecturer (Habilitation) for medical microbiology and virology at the RWTH Aachen University in 2003 and as an adjunct professor at the Charité University Medicine Berlin in 2017.

 Tracey Cooper